-It’s nirvana on a plate when served as part of a seafood thali with sol kadi, cawal, rassa, and chapatis.
-It can also be used in various cuisines, such as a dry bombil chilly fry or consumed as a chutney or pickle.
+It’s nirvana on a plate as part of a seafood thali with sol kadi, cawal, rassa, and chapatis.
+It can also be used in various cuisines, such as a dry bombil chilly fry, or consumed as a chutney or pickle.

 How much does Bombay Duck cost?

 Raw Bombay Duck cleaned and sorted will cost around Rs.
 300 per kg if purchased online.
-However the same 1 Kg from local fish market can cost as low as Rs.
-100 and even more cheaper from wholesale fish market in Malad or Bhau ka Dhaka.
+However, the same 1 Kg. from the local fish market can cost as low as Rs.
+100 and even cheaper from the Malad or Bhau ka Dhaka wholesale fish market.